 Prioritizing Spiritual Growth in 2023

 Hello 2023!!
-The New Year symbolizes a fresh start and new opportunities.
+I love the New Year, don’t you?
+The new year symbolizes a fresh start and new opportunities.
 It is an exciting time of welcoming change and expectantly making resolutions and plans for how we are going to best utilize our time in the coming year.
 But the most important resolution we can make for ourselves relates to our spiritual growth.
 Do you desire to prioritize God more in 2023?
 Did you know that it is actually God's desire for us that we grow in our knowledge of Him?
 2 Peter 3:18 says, "But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
 Amen."
 Here are 4 practical tips with profound impact to put Him first and grow in you faith in the new year!

 ESV Journaling Bible, inside view.